moeezriaz56/2048---Game-in-C-/README.md

-# 2048---Game-in-C-
+# About my 1st project that I created 3 years ago - My 1st semester final project!
-First Project on Github and my first semester coding project I created 3 years ago!
+I used c++ langauge by applying the fundamentals of the programming and created 2048 game in c++ using funcions and 3d arrays.